 That said, both the Crucial X8 and T7 Touch are in a bit of an awkward position right now, as very few devices support their maximum USB 3.2 Gen2 standard.
 Indeed, my late 2018 Dell XPS 15 laptop and the Asus Prime Z370-P motherboard inside my PC still only have USB 3.1 ports, for example, so you’d need a pretty bang up-to-date PC or laptop in order to make full use of it.

-As a result, buying an older external SSD such as my best SSD for gaming champ, the Samsung T5 (which goes up to USB 3.1), may, in fact, be a better use of your money at the moment.
+As a result, buying an older external SSD, such as the Samsung T5 (which goes up to USB 3.1), may, in fact, be a better use of your money at the moment.
 After all, why spend £113 / $121 on the Crucial X8, when a 500GB Samsung T5 costs a much more agreeable £83 / $95?

 Future-proofing is one reason why you might want to spend a bit more on a USB 3.2 Gen2 external SSD, as it will be primed and ready for when you next come to upgrade your PC or buy a new laptop.
 A second, more compelling reason, however, is the X8’s faster transfer speeds.
 Even when I tested the Crucial X8 on my XPS 15 laptop, its transfer speeds over USB-A and USB-C were significantly quicker than the Samsung T5, helping to shave off valuable seconds (or minutes, depending on how many files you’re shifting around) so you’re not left twiddling your thumbs.